At the end of 2019, Lembang has a new attraction opened: Lembang Park and Zoo.

 As soon as we entered the park, a beautiful landscape was upon us: a small man-made pond with a tiny island in the middle.
 The island would become a place for outbound and people could rent pedal boats to circle the pond.
 A bit further there would be a small water park where children could slide and play water.
 They were still under construction, what's available presently was the horse ride circling the pond.

 Walking further down the path, we saw several wind mills on top of a food court.
 They were not the real wind mills though, they were snack kiosks.
 We had to take a couple flight of stairs to reach them.
 They were in the same area with a small pet shop and a cat cafe.
 Well, it's more like an indoor playground to interact with provided cats, while the cafe was an outdoor area with several umbrellas and one wall covered with cats painting.
 But, there was an additional charge of Rp.
-30,000/hour to enter the cat cafe a.k.a cat playground.
+30,000/hour to enter this cat cafe.

 Let's keep walking down, shall we?
 There was a fort-like building, which would be used for reptiles.
 It was still closed when we were there, but some of the habitats surrounding it had been occupied.
 There were a small crocodile, several tortoises, and a green monitor lizard.